Harrisonburg Bankruptcy Lawyer

 Advantages of Bankruptcy

 While many people with debts can manage their finances without taking further action, others may need to consider bankruptcy for the many advantages it provides.
+Many people are not aware that bankruptcy may come with certain benefits.
 In cases of Chapter 7, bankruptcy offers those filing with a fresh start, free from the overwhelming debts they have managed.
 Typical benefits of bankruptcy are:

 - The Automatic Stay: Once a debtor files for bankruptcy, the automatic stay will be granted.
 This means creditors must halt all efforts to collect debts.
+They must not contact you in any way.
 Meaning, all phone calls, letters, wages garnishments, home foreclosures must come to a stop.
 Creditors cannot resume these efforts until the automatic stay has been lifted or after the bankruptcy has been resolved.

 - Discharge Some of Your Debt: While you won’t eliminate all of your debt through bankruptcy, you will no longer be responsible for the dischargeable debt.
 Our bankruptcy lawyer in Harrisonburg shares that this would include credit cards, mortgage payments, car payments, and personal loans.